egobude/docker-project-template/README.md

 ## Tips

-> Whenever you make changes to the container, you have to rebuild it!
+> Whenever you make changes to the files located under `/Docker` you have to rebuild the images.
+Otherwise the changes have no effect!

 ### How to execute a custom shell script on start up?